unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/file-systems.md

 </Tabs>

 :::info After the repair

 - Stop and restart the %%array|array%% in **Normal mode**.
 - The drive should now mount and be accessible.
 - If you see a `lost+found` folder, check its contents for any important files.
 :::

-If you don’t understand the repair output or if the process fails, share your diagnostics and repair log on the [Unraid forums](https://forums.unraid.net/) for further assistance.
+If you don't understand the repair output or if the process fails, share your diagnostics and repair log on the [Unraid forums](https://forums.unraid.net/) for further assistance.